arcusmaximus/TrRebootModTools/Documentation.md

 [bugmenot.com](https://bugmenot.com/view/audiokinetic.com).~~ Specifically, you need version 2023.1.1.8417.

-While it's possible to do the conversion using these tools alone, it's a bit cumbersome, so you can use the modding toolset's WwiseSoundConverter.exe instead.
+While it's possible to do the conversion using these tools alone, it's a bit cumbersome, so you can again use the modding toolset's TrRebootTools.SoundConverter.exe.
+Simply drag the .wav onto the input file list, specify your mod folder as the output location, and click Convert.

-Once you have your .wem file, place it in your mod with the same folder structure as the original (mod\\pcx64-w\\wwise\\...), and you're done.

 ## Level importing